bhavyanarnoli/cgas/README.md

 - **Graph Visualization**: Generates NetworkX graphs to showcase ingredient pairings.
 - **Heatmap Visualization**: Displays a Seaborn heatmap for better insights into pairing relationships.
 - **Word Cloud**: Generates a word cloud highlighting frequently paired ingredients.
+- **T-SNE**: The plot_tsne_for_ingredients function visualizes the similarity between ingredients by applying t-SNE after vectorizing them using TF-IDF.
+It generates a 2D scatter plot where similar ingredients cluster together.

+## Substitution Use Case:
+Since the function groups similar ingredients together, the plot can help identify substitutions.
+For instance, ingredients that appear close together in the t-SNE visualization can be considered similar and potentially interchangeable in recipes.
+This clustering could be useful for recommending ingredient substitutions based on similarity, dietary preferences, or availability.

+### 3. `information.html`

+It has three plots showing the recipe size of the data, frequence rank curve and Cumulative Distribution of Recipe Sizes

 #### Working